Spec reference

 Unknown keys under top-level x-slurm or per-service x-slurm cause hard errors.

-x-enroot.prepare
+x-runtime.prepare and x-enroot.prepare

 services: